-NI-IMAQ also provides the interface between the NI 1427 and LabVIEW, LabWindows[TM]/CVI[TM], or a text-based programming environment.
+NI-IMAQ is also the interface between the NI 1426 and LabVIEW, LabWindowsTM/CVITM, or a text-based programming environment.
 The NI-IMAQ software kit includes a series of libraries for image acquisition for LabVIEW, LabWindows/CVI, and Measurement Studio, which contains libraries for Microsoft Visual Basic.

 NI-IMAQ features both high-level and low-level functions.
 Examples of high-level functions include the sequences to acquire images in multi-buffer, single-shot, or continuous mode.
-An example of a low-level function is configuring an image sequence, since it requires advanced understanding of image acquisition.
+An example of a low-level function is configuring an image sequence, since it requires advanced understanding of the Vision device and image acquisition.